keyoke-code/bd_blog/content/post/the-road-ahead.md

 Phase 2 is all about building the infrastructure that will surround our core token and provide that utility and value.
 This phase is where BitDiamond transforms for a store of value with good tokenomics to a store of value with good tokenomics AND a utility token with real world use cases and the ability to generate positive cash flows.
 It's the cornerstone of a project, an ecosystem if you will.
 Not an end goal in itself.
 This phase is where we work through out plans to turn BitDiamond into a token with an MCAP in the 100s of millions.
 But to do that we've got work ahead of us!

-Being humble people we've called our phase 2 plan the BitDimaond Universe.
+Being humble people, we've called our phase 2 plan the 'BitDimaond Universe'.
 Here's how it looks:

 ![](/images/platform-1.png)

 For a larger version [see here](https://www.btdmd.com/platform.png).

+To summarise it, we have a suite of dapps and tokens in development that we will release incrementally over the coming weeks and months.
+These will offer our holders utility.

+Focussing on the items that are nearing completion we have:

+The Gallery.
+This will enable users to view their NFTs and also mint there own.
+We will not charge ANYTHING for minting, so it will just cost you the gas.

+Ranking NFTs.
+We have a community ranking system with seven NFTs

+In the first instance we plan to offer all dapps for free.